aglotoff/html-project-template/docs/getting-started.md

 ```
 npm run build
 ```
 The ready for deployment code will be placed into the `dist` folder.
-See the [Deploying over FTP](deploying.md) section for further instructions.

 Running Specific Gulp Tasks
 ---------------------------